nbartonicek/souporcell/README.md

 -place into your project directory under raw_data/genotype/"annotation" where "annotation" is the 4th column in your samplesheet

-## 5. vireoSNP library for python
+## 6. Other tools

--install a python requirement vireoSNP (python 3.8 required):
+-requires installation:

-`pip install vireoSNP`
+python v.3.5 or above

-## 6. Tools for analysis of Axiom data
+vireoSNP `pip install vireoSNP`

--available as modules on the Garvan cluster, no need to install:
+picard v2.20 or above `wget https://github.com/broadinstitute/picard/releases/download/2.20.0/picard.jar`

-gcc >v.4.8.2
+-following are available as modules on the Garvan cluster, no need to install:

-picard-tools >v1.138
+gcc v.4.8.2

-plink/prebuilt >v1.07
+plink/prebuilt v1.07

-plink/prebuilt >v1.90beta_3g
+plink/prebuilt v1.90beta_3g

-vcftools >v0.1.16
+vcftools v0.1.16

-bedtools >v2.22.0
+bedtools v2.22.0

 ## 7. Samplesheet in csv format with information on:
 #### i project_name